SoftwareAG/c8y-docs/content/event-language/data-model-bundle/special-streams.md

 |text|String|The body of the sms.
 Max.
 160 characters|yes|
 |deviceId|String|The ID of the device generating the sms.
 A log event will be created for the device|no|

 It is possible to have more than one phone number in the parameter receiver.
-Therefore create a string that contains all phone numbers separated by commas for example, "+49123456789,+49987654321".
+Therefore create a string that contains all phone numbers separated by commas, for example, "+49123456789,+49987654321".
 Although it is technically not required by {{< product-c8y-iot >}} to have the country code we recommend you to use it because the sms gateway might require it.
-You can use the notation like for example, "0049" or "+49" (for Germany).
+You can use the notation like, for example, "0049" or "+49" (for Germany).

 _Note:_